 5.2.1 Definition of a reference/measurement area

-With regard to EESS (passive) services in the band 18.6-18.8 GHz, the Recommendation ITU-R RS.2017 protection criterion of −163 dB(W/(m² · 200 MHz)) not to be exceeded more than 0.1% of the time is associated with a measurement area of 10 000 000 km².
+With regard to EESS (passive) services in the band 18.6-18.8 GHz, the Recommendation ITU-R RS.2017 protection criterion of −163 dB(W/(m² · 200 MHz)) {US Note: Maintain consistent units} not to be exceeded more than 0.1% of the time is associated with a measurement area of 10 000 000 km².
 This means that only the time events when the EESS sensor footprint is within this measurement area are to be retained for interference calculation and derived statistics.

 The measurement areas chosen are square in longitude/latitude and centred over the Pacific at 20° N latitude [IEEE note: longitude is missing] and at 40.0° N 130.5° E.